walles/bubblemon/osx/INSTALL.md

 you write will become readable by end users on the download page, write something nice!
 Also, the first line is a heading, write something heady!

-* Run `./osx/makeDistZip.sh` to get a release zip file
+* Run `./osx/makeDist.sh` to get a release zip file

 * `git push --tags`

 * Go to https://github.com/walles/bubblemon/releases and make a new release for the version you just tagged and built.
-Don't forget to upload the zip file.
+Don't forget to upload the dist files.

 Installing